Sodaro Estate Winery

 Wineries such as Sodaro Estate Vineyard and Winery are the very heart and soul of Napa Valley.
 They exhibit the basic inspirations and expressions that set Napa Valley apart from other wine growing and producing areas.
 It’s the reason the Sodaros came to Napa in the first place.

 Dear Platinum Wine Club Members,

 Sodaro Estate Winery offers you the opportunity to experience wines born of a truly unique geographical location.
 By bringing together the most experienced and trusted talents in wine making and vineyard management, Sodaro creates complex wines of distinguished diversity representative of its terroir and the Estate’s individuality.

 Founded in 1998, Sodaro family winemaking lineage dates back to the late 19th century, wherein Grandfather Giuseppe Sodaro, a barrel cooper in Vallelunga, Sicily, crafted each wine barrel by hand, and supplied wineries throughout the region.
 Sodaro Estate Winery follows the family legacy of quality craftsmanship and continuing the Sodaro tradition of passion for and dedication to wine as life’s ideal complement.

-Sodaro Estate Winery proudly presents to Platinum Series Members our Sodaro 2006 Estate Blend, a harmonious blend of Cabernet Sauvignon, Cabernet Franc, Petit Verdot and Merlot hand-selected from our estate vineyard’s most prized lots.
+Sodaro Estate Winery proudly presents to Platinum Wine Club Members our Sodaro 2006 Estate Blend, a harmonious blend of Cabernet Sauvignon, Cabernet Franc, Petit Verdot and Merlot hand-selected from our estate vineyard’s most prized lots.
 This distinctive wine, aged to perfection in French Oak barrels demonstrates opulence, elegance, balance and longevity.

 May you raise each glass in happiness and health!